|Download the Student Guide|

-Students on a parallel internship need to work 20 hours and may take up to 9 credits or course work.
+Students on a parallel internship need to work 20 hours and may take up to 9 credits of course work.

 How to register your internship and co-op positions.

 Registering an internship requires the completion of a small amount of paperwork and three easy to complete assignments during the work term.
-Go to How To Register to print off the employment acceptance form and course syllabus.
+Go to How To Register to link to the employment acceptance form and course syllabus.

 Registration Deadlines and Start Times